Welcome To Waterskiing at Llangorse Lake

 These also apply to inflatables etc.

 - Permits to ski on the lake are obtainable at Lakeside shop.
-The permits do not cover launch fees.

 - Only members of British Water Ski & Wakeboard (Tel : 01932 579935 www.bwsw.org.uk) will be permitted to buy permits to ski etc on the lake and proof of membership is necessary.
+A BWSW member must be present in the boat at all times when skiing or wakeboarding etc.

 - Proof of power boat insurance, including minimum 3rd party indemnity of at least £3,000,000 is also necessary.
+Any person driving the boat must be insured.

 - The lake is closed for waterskiing etc between the 9th November and the 14th March.
 There are 'no go' areas on the lake, which are marked in red and yellow on the map and by red and yellow buoys on the lake.
 It is necessary to be aware of these ‘no go’ areas before you launch your craft.